There are a several ways to sell your train collection. You have to determine

 needed is for you to communicate the weight (pounds) and dimensions (L x W x H

-in inches) of each carton to us before we call UPS to schedule the pick-up.
+in inches) of each carton to us.
 Before sending the package, we would ask that you call or email to let

 us know what you are sending.
 You can email us anytime at: SellMyTrains@grahamstrains.com